Product Strategy · Enterprise SaaS · Organizational Design · 2025

 The one decision: replace assignment with visibility.
 Who’s on what, who’s blocked, who decides — visible to everyone, always.
 Pull, not push.
 Commitments, not assignments.
 Nobody hands you work; you see what’s open and you pick it up.
 Eight modules — staffing, comp, OKRs, onboarding — all spoke one object model, so the org could rebuild its own process with nobody in the room to arbitrate.

-The commitments board below is the clearest version of it.
-An open ask sits there until someone chooses it — flip transparency off and you watch the coordination disappear with it, identities blurred, the board gone quiet.
+The board above is what it looked like; the one below is the same surface, live — flip transparency off and watch the coordination go with it.
+An open ask sits there until someone chooses it.
 That switch is the whole argument in one control.

 Open asks